Jorge Polanco Player Props: Twins vs. Rays

 Rays Pitching Rankings

+- The 8.6 strikeouts per nine innings put together by the Rays pitching staff ranks 20th in the league.

-- The Rays have the fourth-ranked team ERA among all league pitching staffs (3.66).
+- The Rays have a 3.60 team ERA that ranks third among all league pitching staffs.

-- Rays pitchers combine to allow the eighth-fewest home runs in baseball (61 total, one per game).
+- Rays pitchers combine to allow 61 home runs (one per game), the seventh-fewest in the league.

+- Armstrong will take the mound to start for the Rays, his first this season.

+- The 32-year-old righty has pitched out of the bullpen one time this season.

 © 2023 Data Skrive.
 All rights reserved.